-Dow breaks new high after two days of record closes on Wall Street
+Wall Street slips after Trump casts doubt on quick China trade deal

 MORE FROM FOXBUSINESS.COM...

-Chase’s stock dropped slightly after the bank reported better-than-expected earnings through June.
+Chase’s stock was up slightly after the bank reported better-than-expected earnings through June.
 The nation’s largest bank earned profits of $2.82 per share, higher than Wall Street predictions.

-Meanwhile, shares of Goldman Sachs rose after the investment bank exceeded estimates with profits of $5.81 per share.
+Shares of Goldman Sachs rose after the investment bank exceeded estimates with profits of $5.81 per share.
 The firm raised its quarterly dividend 47 percent to $1.25 per share after the Federal Reserve backed its 2019 capital plan, which includes $7 billion in share repurchases.

 |Ticker